daveRendon/azinsider/docs/content/indexes/bicep/bicep-resource-modules.md

 {{< toc >}}

-## Catalog
+## Module catalog

 {{< hint type=note >}}
-Samples listed below that aren't shown with the status of **`Sample Available 🟢`**, are currently in development and are not yet available for use.
-For proposed application samples, see the [Proposed App Samples](/azinsider/indexes/samples/#proposed-modules---) section below.
+Modules listed below that aren't shown with the status of **`Module Available 🟢`**, are currently in development and are not yet available for use.
+For proposed modules, see the [Proposed modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/#proposed-modules---) section below.
 {{< /hint >}}

-The following table shows the number of all available, orphaned and proposed **Bicep App Samples**.
+The following table shows the number of all available, orphaned and proposed **Bicep Resource Modules**.

 {{< moduleStats language="Bicep" moduleType="Resource" showLanguage=true showClassification=true >}}

 <br>

-### Publication History - 📅
+### Module Publication History - 📅

-{{< expand "➕  Publication History - App Sample names, status and owners" "expand/collapse" "closed" >}}
+{{< expand "➕ Module Publication History - Module names, status and owners" "expand/collapse" "closed" >}}

 {{< moduleHistory header=true csv="/static/module-indexes/BicepResourceModules.csv" language="Bicep" moduleType="resource" exclude="Proposed :new:" monthsToShow=9999 >}}